Finance Major (Undergraduate)

 It is strongly recommended that students wishing to complete a major in Finance complete the following junior units in their first year of study (subject to degree restraints):

-- BUSS1020 Quantitative Business Analysis* (or ECMT1010 Business and Economic Statistics A)
+- BUSS1020 Quantitative Business Analysis* (or ECMT1010 Introduction to Economic Statistics)

 - BUSS1040 Economics for Business Decision Making * (or ECON1001 Introductory Microeconomics and ECON1002 Introductory Macroeconomics)